Facebook Instagram Pinterest

 African Buffalo

 But wait!
-The Waterberg Plateau isn't just about animals.
-There are many hiking trails that you can take advantage of to fully enjoy the scenery of this magical place.
+The Waterberg Plateau isn't just about big game viewing.
+There are many hiking trails I took advantage of to fully enjoy the scenery of this magical place.
 Most trails start at either NWR Waterberg Camp or Waterberg Plateau Lodge, both of which provide guides as well.

 10. Damaraland